Aussie ladies love buying their beauty products online

-April-March saw a 29 percent increase in the number Aussies (14 years and over) buying skincare online compared to the same time last year.
-Similarly, cosmetics saw a 17 percent increase for the same period.
+April-March saw a 29% increase in the number Aussies (14 years old and over) buying skincare online compared to the same time last year.
+Similarly, cosmetics saw a 17% increase for the same period.

 This is an interesting stat given that many big beauty brands like Charlotte Tilbury, Lit Cosmetics and Skin Inc do not have an Australian presence.
 But perhaps it's the high shipping prices that are turning Aussies off international sites since, according to Roy Morgan Research industry communication director Norman Morris, most who buy beauty online are bargain hunters.

 "Part of the appeal of purchasing skincare and makeup via the Internet is that it’s often cheaper than shopping in bricks-and-mortar stores," Morris said.
 "However, while people who buy these products online are slightly more likely than the average Australian to agree they’ll go out of their way in search of a bargain..."